herecomesjaycee/CV/README.md

 I have worked with large organisations which had complex IT infrastructure as a technical consultant, outsourced agencies to complete their CRM(Customer Retention Marketing) goals and objectives.

 In projects I've worked on, we faced the challenge of automating two or more web/IT systems to work with each other.
-My role as a consultant was to gather information from relevant teams, and utilising documentation on various systems and software before commencing solution testing.
+My role as a consultant was to gather information from relevant teams, and utilising documentation on various softare systems before commencing solution testing.

 Once my hypothesised solutions had been tested for discovery purposes, I presented each solution to the relevant teams and we worked towards to the agreed solution.